haihala/whoops-all-grapplers/docs/gameplay_spec/characters/cpo.md

 #### Ad break

-- Input: `214g`
+- Input: `214g[4g[4g[4g]]]`
+  - Four degrees of commitment, each lengthening the animation a bit
 - Activates an install
   - Aesthetically similar to Hakari's domain expansion
-    - Does the dance, which stops time for a second or so
+    - Does the dance, length depends on input
     - Changes the music while active
 - While active
   - Generates about 1/3 segments of meter per second
   - If meter is full, health regenerates about 20/s
-  - [Fever](#fever) timer is notably slower
-- Consumes all full meter segments
+    - Editor note: This may be too much
+      - Although if you have max bar you deserve it
+  - 200% width [Jackpot](#jackpot) windows (except for Level 3 and 4)
-  - Duration increases exponentially per segment
+- Duration increases exponentially per button in input
-  - Lasts something like 2^(segments-1) seconds
-    - 0 bars: 1s -> 1/3 bar
-    - 1 bars: 2s -> 2/3 bars
+  - 1 press: 3s -> 1 bar / 60 health
-    - 2 bars: 4s -> 1 + 1/3 bars
+  - 2 presses: 6s -> 2 bars / 120 health
-    - 3 bars: 8s -> 2 + 2/3 bars (almost break even)
+  - 3 presses: 9s -> 3 bars / 180 health
-    - All 4 bars: 16s -> 5 + 1/3 bars
+  - All 4 presses: 12s -> 4 bars / 240 health
-- If hit, ends the effect
+- Effect ends on hit
 - Items
-  - Passive income when active
+  - Passive income when active, extra if health is full
   - Hits reduce duration, don't end it outright

 ## Ideas